KittyGiraudel/site/_posts/2013-04-02-items-along-a-circle.md

 ## Final words

 That’s all folks!
 If you have any suggestion to improve it, please be sure to share!
-Meanwhile, you can play with my [demo](https://codepen.io/HugoGiraudel/pen/Bigqr) on CodePen.
+Meanwhile, you can play with my [demo](https://codepen.io/KittyGiraudel/pen/Bigqr) on CodePen.

-<pre class="codepen" data-height="560" data-type="result" data-href="Bigqr" data-user="HugoGiraudel" data-safe="true"><code></code><a href="https://codepen.io/HugoGiraudel/pen/Bigqr">Check out this Pen!</a></pre>
+<pre class="codepen" data-height="560" data-type="result" data-href="Bigqr" data-user="KittyGiraudel" data-safe="true"><code></code><a href="https://codepen.io/KittyGiraudel/pen/Bigqr">Check out this Pen!</a></pre>